Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Locally Constant Markov Kernels Form a Markov Category

 \begin{lemma} Any continuous function $X \to Y$ gives rise to a locally constant Markov kernel $X\oarrow Y$. \end{lemma} \begin{proof} That a continuous function yields a (continuous) Markov kernel is well-known, and follows by setting $\tilde{f}(U\given x) \coloneqq \delta_{f(x)}(U)$ for any continuous function $f\colon X \to Y$.
 Then for any clopen $U$, $f^{-1}(U)$ and its complement are sufficient to ensure that $\tilde{f}(U \given -)$ is locally constant.
 The fact that $\tilde{f}(- \given x)$ is a finitely-additive probability measure is immediate. \end{proof}

 \begin{proposition} The category $\stonestoch$, whose objects are Stone spaces and whose morphisms are locally constant Markov kernels, is a Markov subcategory of $\stoch$. \end{proposition}

-In particular, since $\stoch$ has cancellative deletions, so does $\stonestoch$. \begin{proof} By \cref{prop:composition}, $\stonestoch$ is indeed a category.
+\begin{proof} By Lemma~\ref{prop:composition}, $\stonestoch$ is indeed a category.
 The tensor product of two locally constant Markov kernels is clearly a locally constant Markov kernel.
-Moreover, since all continuous maps give rise to locally constant Markov kernels (\cref{lem:continous_function}), copy and delete maps also belong to $\stonestoch$, thus concluding the proof. \end{proof}
+Moreover, since all continuous maps give rise to locally constant Markov kernels (Lemma~\ref{lem:continous_function}), copy and delete maps also belong to $\stonestoch$, thus concluding the proof. \end{proof}